andymeneely/project-timber-wolf/scenarios/scenarios.md

 _Well done!
 I think this is gonna work out.
 Ok I'll map out our first job.
 Meanwhile, everyone study up and refine one of your skills._

 * Every non-Busted Character may Refine one Skill.

+### Standalone Challenge: Has The Code

+Try this scenario with the following conditions:

+* This challenge requires four players, but using the 3-player Noise Tracker
+* Instead of using the Security Chits bag, stack the Security Chits in the following order, with first one is on top: Lock, Camera, Camera, Guard, Lock, Guard, Guard, Lock, Camera.
+* Remove the Western entrance tile.
+* A maximum of *three* Characters may exit a given Exit tile, including the Fence
+* YELLOW: Black Hat with TBD and TBD
+* RED: Thug with Hit 'n' Run and TBD
+* GREEN: Burglar with TBD and TBD
+* BLUE: Angry Locksmith with TBD and TBD

 <div class="title-page">
   <div class="title-numbers">